 First opened in 1890 as a National Hunt venue, flat racing followed four years later, whilst in 1989 the track became the first to stage an all-weather meeting in the UK.
 Hugely popular with racegoers, Lingfield Park holds a number of key races throughout the season.
 These include an informative trial for the Epsom Derby in May and the All-Weather Championships in April each year.

 Both flat and turf action take place on the same outer track at Lingfield – the flat action taking place during the summer season.
 The course is then restructured to facilitate jumps racing action over the winter months.

 The all-weather track lies inside the outer turf track, taking on largely the same shape and layout, but on a necessarily slightly smaller scale.
 The artificial surface used is Polytrack, which is generally considered to be the quickest of the all-weather surfaces, and the same as that which is utilised at both Kempton and Chelmsford.

-Charles Bishop is a name to note amongst the riders on the flat turf track, with the jockey posting an impressive 28% strike rate at the venue, rewarding supporters with a level stakes profit of more than £30.
+Charles Bishop is a name to note amongst the riders on the flat turf track, with the jockey posting an impressive 28% strike rate at the venue, rewarding supporters with a level stakes net win of more than £30.

 Anything ridden by Joe Fanning on the all-weather is well worth a second look.
-The veteran rider, who regular teams up to great effect with Mark Johnston, also registered a 28% success rate last year, enough for a profit of more than £40 to £1 level stakes.
+The veteran rider, who regular teams up to great effect with Mark Johnston, also registered a 28% success rate last year, enough for a net win of more than £40 to £1 level stakes.

 Looking at the trainers, John Gosden hit an impressive 30% strike rate on the all-weather here in 2018, and a remarkable 40% in 2019.
 Over the jumps, Lucy Wadham seems to do particularly well, with a 33% strike rate across the past five seasons.